TurkeyMcMac/ts3d/README.md

 ## Building

-Run make in the project root.
+Run `make ts3d` in the project root.
 This does not account for updates to dependencies.
 To update those, see **Dependencies**.

 To build the tests, run `make tests`.
 A binary `tests` will be produced.